idiap/bob/python/doc/TutorialsIO.rst

 You will use it when you want to import or export data from |project| into other software frameworks, debug your data or just implement your own classes that can serialize and de-serialize from HDF5 file containers.
-In |project|, most of the time you will be working with :py:class:`bob.io.Array`\s and :py:class:`bob.io.Arrayset`\s and it is even simpler to load and save those from/to files.
+In |project|, most of the time you will be working with :py:class:`numpy.ndarrays`\s and, in rarer moments, with :py:class:`bob.io.Array`\s.
+It is easy to load and save both types from files.

 To create an :py:class:`bob.io.Array` from a file, just do the following: